-The Initial Fund has filed an initial registration statement on Form N-2 ("Initial Registration Statement"), seeking to register three four classes of beneficial interest Shares, "Class I Shares," "Class S Shares," "Class D Shares" and "Class I-2U Shares," under the 1940 Act and the Securities Act of 1933, as amended (the "Securities Act"), each with its own fee and expense structure.
-If the requested relief is granted, the Initial Fund anticipates making a continuous public offering of its Class I, Class D and Class I 2 Shares Shares, Class S Shares, Class D Shares, Class U Shares and any other additional classes of Shares, each having its own fee and expense structure, pursuant to the Initial Registration Statement or a future registration statement.
+If the requested relief is granted, each of the Initial Funds anticipates making a continuous public offering of its Class A Shares, Class S Shares, Class I Shares respective Share classes and any other additional classes of Shares, each having its own fee and expense structure, pursuant to the Initial Registration Statement or a future registration statement.
 Additional offerings by any Fund relying on the Order may be on a private placement or public offering basis.
-The Initial Fund will only offer one class of Shares, the Class I Shares, until receipt of the requested relief.
+The Initial Fund HLCIF will only offer one class of Shares, the Class A Shares, until receipt of the requested relief.
 Shares of the Funds will not be listed on any securities exchange or quoted on any quotation medium, and the Funds do not expect there to be a secondary trading market for their Shares.

-Applicants represent that any asset-based distribution and/or service fees for each class of Shares of the Funds will comply with the provisions of Rule 2341 (the "Sales Charge Rule") of the Financial Industry Regulatory Authority ("FINRA").4 All references in the application to the Sales Charge Rule include any FINRA successor or replacement rule to the Sales Charge Rule.
+Applicants represent that any asset-based distribution and/or service fees for each class of Shares of the Funds will comply with the provisions of Rule 2341 (the "Sales Charge Rule") of the Financial Industry Regulatory Authority ("FINRA").
+All references in the application to the Sales Charge Rule include any FINRA successor or replacement rule to the Sales Charge Rule.